 The U.S. Department of Housing and Urban Development (HUD) defines the City of Columbia as an entitlement community due to its population and demographics.
 As an entitlement community, the City of Columbia receives an annual allocation of Community Development Block Grant (CDBG) and HOME program funding.
 The City of Columbia is required to submit an Annual Action Plan identifying community needs and funding priorities, in order to receive annual funding.
 The City of Columbia also values the importance of strategic planning when implementing the use of public funds.
-This Annual Action Plan is for program year 2018 and will become effective retroactively to January 1, 2018.
-CDBG and HOME funding allocations were level at about \$830,000 per year for CDBG and \$435,000 for HOME; however this year's federal budget includes a significant increase for both programs.
-CDBG realized a %10 increase in funding and HOME received a 43% increase.
-So far, the House of Representative's budget for FY 2019 includes maintaining all of the CDBG increase and a portion of the HOME funding increase.
+This Annual Action Plan is for program year 2019 and will become effective retroactively to January 1, 2019.
+CDBG funding allocations were level at \$923,114 and slightly down for HOME at \$580,720 for HOME; however this year's federal budget remains significantly increased from recent years prior to 2018.
+CDBG realized a %10 increase in funding in 2018 and a 43% increase to HOME.
+Staff is planning for level funding for FY 2020.